commercetools/commercetools-sync-java/README.md

 ### Installation
-There are multiple ways to download the commercetools sync dependency, based on your dependency manager.
+There are multiple ways to add the commercetools sync dependency to your project, based on your dependency manager.
 Here are the most popular ones:
 #### Maven
 ````xml
 <dependency>